lewagon/dotfiles/04-Front-End/03-Bootstrap/suggestion-Accessibility/README.md

 ARIA attributes can also translate interactions made through Javascript.
 Imagine a  page with tabs.
 Tabs can be clicked, can be switched, they basically have [states](https://developer.mozilla.org/en-US/docs/Web/Accessibility/An_overview_of_accessible_web_applications_and_widgets).
 A good implementation of ARIA attributes can mimic those interactive behaviours to assistive technology.

-Bootstrap which is a solid accessible framework, apply all the necessary ARIA attributes to their components.
+Bootstrap which is a solid accessible framework, applies all the necessary ARIA attributes to its components.
 Please keep them, they are precious to assistive technology.

 #### Form
 - Take time to carefully inspect some `input` elements in the form